nulinspiratie/SilQ/documentation/PulseSequence specifications.rst

 - Find connection based on certain pulse or connection properties
 - Check if pulses overlap
 - Get transition voltage between two pulses (useful for triggering)
+- Initialization stage for PulseSequence (before t=0).
+To be replaced.

 Desired features